lupyuen/lupyuen.github.io/src/avaota.md

 # Appendix: Port NuttX to Avaota-A1

 In this article, we took NuttX for __Arm64 QEMU knsh (Kernel Build)__ and tweaked it for __Avaota-A1 SBC__.
-This section explains the Modified Code...
+To help our PR Reviewers: This section explains the Modified Code...

 - [__Modified Files__ for Avaota-A1](https://github.com/lupyuen2/wip-nuttx/pull/99/commits/61d055d5040e6aee8d99507b00dbfb5b47c6cd3c)

-_(This section is kinda redundant?
-But it's meant to help our PR Reviewers understand our modified code)_

 ## Memory Map